 **UPDATE 3/12/20: The MIT Admissions office on campus is closed as of March 12 until further notice.
 For more information, see the pinned blog post, MIT’s COVID-19 precautions and their impact on admissions

 Come visit us!
-The best way to learn about MIT is to experience it in person, and our guided tours give prospective students and their families an insider's view of campus.
+The best way to learn about MIT is to experience it in person.

 Basic guided tour information

 The Office of Admissions conducts information sessions followed by student-led campus tours for prospective students and families every Monday through Friday, excluding federal, Massachusetts, and Institute holidays and the winter break period (see the MIT academic calendar).
 Information sessions begin at 10:15 am and 2:30 pm; campus tours immediately follow the session.

 Reservations are requested.

 Groups of 10 or more are required to complete the group registration process in advance.